 Water acts as a barrier that prevents the face cream from breaking down the molecules of the oil-based makeup.
 Thus, it is not ideal to wet the skin prior to makeup removal.

 11. Do avoid pore-clogging oils.
 The usual face cleanser that you’re using may not be enough to get rid of your Halloween makeup.
 It is best to use oils prior to using your cleanser.
 Choose the ones that can dissolve makeup such as argan oil, jojoba oil, and almond oil.
 However, there are also those that you must avoid including safflower and olive oils which can clog your pores.

 12. Don’t go to bed with your makeup on.
 While on usual days, it is not advised to go to sleep wearing your makeup, you have more reason to be strict about this when it comes to your Halloween makeup.

 Now that you already know what to do and what to avoid when creating your Halloween makeup, the next thing that you’d probably want to know are the best Halloween makeup looks to copy so you can become the star of the night.

-Read on as we present ‘boo-tiful’ inspirations from the most popular Halloween looks of the recent years!
+Read on as we present ‘boo-tiful’ inspirations from the most popular Halloween makeup ideas of the recent years!

-The Most Stellar Halloween Makeup Looks Through the Recent Years
+The Most Stellar Halloween Makeup Ideas Through the Recent Years

 Halloween has brought awe-amazing and the most creative looks especially in the recent years.
-Here are 10 of the Halloween makeup inspirations that you can copy!
+Here are 10 of the Halloween makeup ideas that you can copy!